 When you synchronize, your local workspace is automatically updated with any files that have been deleted, moved, renamed, or added within another Visual Studio environment.
 However, if any files have been added, moved, renamed, or deleted from any of the other Version Manager clients (such as the desktop, Web, or command line clients), your Visual Studio solution or project will not be automatically updated with all of the changes.
 We therefore recommend that any additions, moves, deletions, or renames of files in any Visual Studio projects are completed within Visual Studio itself.

 This updates the Visual Studio solution and project information so that the changes will be available from within Visual Studio.

-IMPORTANT!
-All files of a given CAB or C++ project must reside under the root directory of the Visual Studio project.
-Cutting and pasting files from one C++ project to another inside of Visual Studio violates this requirement.
+- All files of a given CAB or C++ project must reside under the root directory of the Visual Studio project.
+Cutting and pasting files from one C++ project to another inside of Visual Studio violates this requirement. - A New Visual Studio project added to a solution that is already under source control will not be listed as having been locally added when you compare workspaces.
+To add such projects to source control, select the new project, right-click, and select Add Project to Source Control.